The SSA Reinstates Continuing Disability Reviews

-In June 2024, the SSA suspended Continuing Disability Reviews (CDRs) for the rest of the year.
-This move may significantly impact those relying on Social Security Disability benefits.
+In June 2024, the SSA suspended Continuing Disability Reviews (CDRs) for the remainder of the 2024 fiscal year.
+In October, SSA reinstated CDRs.
+This move may significantly impact those already relying on Social Security Disability benefits along with those in the application and reconsideration processes.

-This suspension will continue through the end of fiscal year 2024, enabling Disability Determination Services (DDS) to focus on addressing the significant backlog of initial disability claims and reconsideration cases.
-For those already working with a Social Security Disability lawyer, this development may bring important changes to their case management.
+This suspension through the end of fiscal year 2024 was supposed to enable Disability Determination Services (DDS) to focus on addressing the significant backlog of initial disability claims and reconsideration cases.
+Unfortunately, from our anecdotal evidence, wait times have continued to rise, and the reinstatement of CDRs will likely impact processing times further.
+For those already working with a Louisiana Social Security disability lawyer, this development may bring important changes to their case management.

 What is a Continuing Disability Review?